Triplet-Watershed for Hyperspectral Image Classification: Introduction

 Large number of bands, spatial and spectral feature correlations and curse of dimensionality make Hyperspectral image classification challenging.
-Conventional approaches use hand crafted features with techniques such as scale-invariant feature transform (SIFT) \cite{ELSEVIER/journals/prl/Li2019} sparse representation \cite{ELSEVIER/journals/pr/Shao2018} principal component analysis \cite{IEEE/journals/grsl/Licciardi2012} independent component analysis \cite{IEEE/journals/tgrs/Villa2011}.
-Classic approaches to classification such as support vector machines (SVM) \cite{DBLP:journals/tgrs/MelganiB04}, neural networks \cite{IEEE/journals/tgrs/Zhong2012} and logistic regression \cite{IEEE/journals/tgrs/Li2010} aimed at exploiting the spectral signatures alone.
-Using spatial features have been extremely useful in obtaining better representations and higher classification accuracies \cite{IEEE/journals/grsm/Ghamisi2018,IEEE/journals/tgrs/He2018,IEEE/journals/tgrs/Li2019}.
+Conventional approaches use hand crafted features with techniques such as scale-invariant feature transform (SIFT) \cite{ELSEVIER/journals/prl/Li2019} sparse representation \cite{ELSEVIER/journals/pr/Shao2018} principal component analysis \cite{IEEE/journals/grsl/Licciardi2012} independent component analysis \cite{IEEE/journals/tgrs/Villa2011}. {Classic approaches to classification such as support vector machines (SVM) \cite{DBLP:journals/tgrs/MelganiB04}, neural networks \cite{IEEE/journals/tgrs/Zhong2012} and logistic regression \cite{IEEE/journals/tgrs/Li2010} aimed at exploiting the spectral signatures alone.
+Using spatial features have been extremely useful to obtain better representations and higher classification accuracies \cite{IEEE/journals/grsm/Ghamisi2018,IEEE/journals/tgrs/He2018,IEEE/journals/tgrs/Li2019}, which the classic approaches ignore}.
 Multiple kernel learning \cite{IEEE/journals/grsl/Camps-Valls2006,ELSEVIER/journals/pr/Fauvel2012,IEEE/journals/tgrs/Fang2015} use hand-designed kernels to exploit the spectral-spatial interactions.
 Deep learning approaches, especially CNNs, have been adapted to exploit the spectral-spatial information. \cite{IEEE/journals/tgrs/Chen2016} proposes a 3D-CNN feature extractor to obtain combined spectral-spatial features. \cite{IEEE/journals/tgrs/Yang2017} adapts CNN to a two-branch architecture to extract joint spectral-spatial features. \cite{IEEE/journals/tgrs/Hamida2018} used 3D volumes to extract spectral-spatial features, which may be improved using multi-scale approaches \cite{IEEE/conferences/icip/He2017}.
 Spectral-spatial residual network (SSRN) proposed in \cite{IEEE/journals/tgrs/Zhong2018} uses residual networks to remove the declining accuracy phenomenon.
 Residual Spectral–Spatial Attention Networks (RSSAN) \cite{IEEE/journals/tgrs/Zhu2021} exploit the concept of attention to improve on SSRNs. \cite{IEEE/journals/tgrs/Roy2020} proposes Attention-Based Adaptive Spectral-Spatial Kernel Residual networks (A2S2K) by exploiting adaptive kernels. \cite{IEEE/journals/tgrs/Hong2020} uses graph convolution networks and \cite{IEEE/journals/tgrs/Paoletti2019} uses capsule networks.
 Most of these approaches tackle the problem of Hyperspectral image classification by considering novel architectures.
-In this article, we take a different route to propose a novel classifier based on the watershed operator.
+Another prominent direction of research focusses on using unlabelled data for improving classification accuracies, referred to as semi-supervised learning.
+In \cite{ELSEVIER:journal/isprsjprs/Hong2019,IEEE:journal/tgrs/Hong2019} the authors use hyperspectral data for improving inference on multispectral data.
+In \cite{IEEE/journals/tgrs/Hong2020} the authors propose a semi-supervised approach to exploit multi-modal data for better inference.
+Graph Convolution Networks (GCN) have also been used to obtain state-of-art results on hyperspectral classification as evidenced by S2GCN\cite{IEEE:journal/grsl/Qin2019} and DC-GCN (Dual Clustering GCN)\cite{ARXIV:Zeng2020}. {Other approaches include local constraint-based sparse manifold hypergraph learning (LC-SMHL) \cite{IEEE:journals/jstars/YuleHY21}, self-adaptive manifold discriminant analysis (SAMDA) \cite{ELSIVIER:Journals/PR/HuangLHDS20}, DLPNet \cite{ELSIVIER:Journals/nn/LiHDS20} and adaptive residual convolutional neural network (ARCNN) \cite{IEEE:journals/jstars/HongCL20}.}